Leave the gift of a lifetime and let your legacy live on through doing something remarkable for UK families.

 Gwyneth and Arthur Harrison married in 1947 when Arthur returned from serving in the army in India during the Second World War.

 Following Arthur's death in 2004, Gwyneth decided to donate to a number of charities.
-Having watched Children's Hospital on television, Arthur had been very touched by the stories of poorly children.
+Having watched Children's Hospital on television, Arthur had been very moved by the stories of poorly children.
 Gwyneth decided to make a donation in his memory to Alder Hey and visited the hospital to find out how her money helped.

 Gwyneth was delighted to learn that her first donation had been used to purchase equipment for premature babies.
 It inspired her to continue to make annual donations until her death in 2011 at the age of 91.
 Following her death, Alder Hey Children's Charity was very touched to receive a substantial gift from Gwyneth's estate.